-Table 5 presents mortality indexes for areas grouped by region or by population size.
-As in the utilization tables, all indexes have been adjusted for age and sex, and areas are weighted by the population of whites 65-84 in those regions.
-The most striking result is the low mortality in Florida, which is slightly more than 10 percent below the U.S. average.
+average.
 Also below the U.S. average are Big Sky and West regions.
-The other four regions all have above average mortality with the Deep South experiencing the highest rate, more than 8 percent above the U.S. average.
+The other four regions all have above average mortality, with the Deep South experiencing the highest rate at more than 8 percent above the U.S. average.
 When areas are grouped by population size, the most notable result is that the mortality indexes are approximately the same across all the groups.
-Apparently despite the many socio-economic and other differences that exist between the large and the small metropolitan and non-metropolitan areas, white death rates at ages 65-84 do not vary with population size.
+Apparently despite the many socioeconomic and other differences that exist between the large and the small metropolitan and nonmetropolitan areas, white death rates at ages sixty-five-eighty-four do not vary with population size.

-The second and third columns of Table 5 allow comparisons of mortality between ages 65-74 and 75-84 (adjusted for sex mix).
+The second and third columns of table 10.5 allow comparisons of mortality between ages sixty-five-seventy-four and seventy-five-eighty-four (adjusted for sex mix).
 On the whole, the indexes are very similar.
 The regional rankings of mortality for the two age groups are almost identical.
-There is a slight tendency for the regional differentials to be smaller at ages 75-84 than at 65-74.
-When age-adjusted mortality rates for men and women are compared (columns 4 and 5 of Table 5), two substantial regional differentials are evident.
+There is a slight tendency for the regional differentials to be smaller at ages seventy-five-eighty-four than at sixty-five-seventy-four.
+When ageadjusted mortality rates for men and women are compared (columns [4] and [5] of table 10.5), two substantial regional differentials are evident.
 In Deep South the relative mortality index is more than 7 percentage points higher for men than for women.
 In West, the index for men is 6 percentage points lower than for women.

-Socioeconomic and Other Indexes
+10.4.4 Socioeconomic and Other Indexes

-Differentials in socioeconomic and other indexes across areas grouped by population size and region are shown in Table 6.
+Differentials in socioeconomic and other indexes across areas grouped by population size and region are shown in table 10.6.
 Florida again stands out from the rest of the country in several respects.
 The percentage of high school dropouts is the lowest and real income the highest of all the regions.
-Only the West rivals Florida in having a low percentage of elderly with less than 12 years schooling.
+Only the West rivals Florida in having a low percentage of elderly with less than twelve-years schooling.
 By contrast, the percent of dropouts is particularly high in the Deep South.
 Across the population size groups, the patterns for the percentage of high school dropouts and real income are quite systematic, with the former indexes rising and the latter falling as population size falls.

 Regional differences in cigarette use and obesity are not as large as for the percentage with low education and have distinctive patterns of their own.
 Cigarette use is highest in the Deep South and lowest in the West.
-Obesity is highest in the North and WestSouth and lowest in Florida.
+Obesity is highest in the North and West South and lowest in Florida.
 Both cigarette use and obesity are lowest in the two largest population size groups and highest in the three other groups.
 In this respect, the pattern is similar to that for low educational attainment.

-The reasons for including BLACK in the study will become apparent in discussion of the mortality regressions.
+The reasons for including the percent of total black population in 1990 (BLACK) in the study will become apparent in discussion of the mortality regressions.
 For the present, we note that this variable has great regional variation, with extremely high rates in the Upper South and Deep South and extremely low rates in Big Sky and West.
-The index is much above average in the largest metropolitan areas and considerably below average in all the others.
+The index is much above av-